ztalab/ZACA/README.md

 ### TLS service

-TLS service is used to issue certificates through control`IS_KEYMANAGER_SELF_SIGN` Environment variable to control whether to start as root ca.
+TLS service is used to issue certificates through control`IS_KEYMANAGER_SELF_SIGN` Environment variable to control whether to start as Root CA.

-- Started as root Ca, TLS service will self sign certificate.
+- Started as root CA, TLS service will self sign certificate.
-- When starting as an intermediate Ca, the TLS service needs to request the root CA signing certificate as its own CA certificate.
+- When starting as an intermediate CA, the TLS service needs to request the root CA signing certificate as its own CA certificate.

 Start command：`zaca tls`，Default listening port 8081